sahilvirdi01/Manim/README.md

    <details>
     <summary><a href="src/twotransform.py">twotransform.py</a></summary>
-    <p>This code creates a square that tilts and transforms into circle </p>
+    <p>This code creates animation in which a circle transforms into a square and then square transforms into circle </p>
     <h3> Output </h3>
     <img src="media/gifs/TwoTransforms.gif">
    </details>